atlantichabitatmodels/communityofpractice/pages/past-meetings.md

 This page will be used to document past community of practice meetings.

+#### January 2023

+The Julie Lee-Yaw lab visited us to talk about the limitations of SDMs and their work testing the impacts of modeling decisions on predictions and accuracy.

 ### November 2022

 Meeting theme: building pseudo SAR habitat models.